Create a log metric

 Click on the

 recommendationserviceservice from the list of services available.

-Under the section Current status of 1 SLO, you should see the Service Level Objective created in the last task.
+Under the section Current status of 1 SLO, you should see the SLO created in the last task.
 You may have to expand the browser window listing the SLO to see other options.

 On the Create SLO burn rate alert policy modal input, you will see